Guarantees for Spontaneous Synchronization on Random Geometric Graphs: Introduction

 and the standard Cauchy problem associated with this energy function can be written as

-From the equation above, the intuitive meaning of Kuramoto model is that the evolution moves according to the gradient flow of the energy function, i.e, the direction of maximum decrease of $E_{\omega}$.
-With this gradient flow formulation, we study the relationship between the graph $G$ and the synchronization phenomenon associated to the topology of $G$.
-Mathematically, this means that we are interested in determining whether the energy function $E_{\omega}(\theta)$ admits a local minimum that is not the global minimum, also called a spurious minimum.
-It is easy to see that the global minimum corresponds to $\theta_1=\ldots = \theta_n = 0$ (up to a global shift).
-The challenge here is that the function is not convex so it is necessary to do a deeper analysis of the optimization landscape associated with the energy function.
-In fact, there is a significant body of work dedicated to the study of the optimization landscape of non-convex functions because such problems often appear in machine learning and data science (e.g.~\cite{ge2016matrix,ge2017optimization}), some works have been directly connected to the study of energy functions such as the one treated in this work~\cite{boumal2016nonconvex,ling2019landscape}.
+From the equation above, the intuitive meaning of the Kuramoto model is that the evolution moves according to the gradient flow of the energy function, i.e, the direction of maximum decrease of $E_G(\theta)$.
+It is easy to see that the global minimum of this energy function is $\theta_1=...=\theta_n = 0$ modulo a global translation, corresponding to the synchronous state.
+Mathematically, determining whether the coupled oscillators will synchronize boils down to show whether the energy function $E_{G}(\theta)$ admits a local minimum that is not the global minimum, also known as spurious minimum.

+We note that the applications of the Kuramoto model in complex networks are extensive, spanning many branches of science, including power grids, wireless networks, neuroscience, social networks \cite{acebron2005kuramoto,dorfler2013synchronization,rodrigues2016kuramoto,dorfler2014synchronization}.
+The mathematical problem of understanding how the topology of the graph influences the absence of spurious local minima is an active topic of research in applied dynamical systems \cite{kassabov2022global,abdalla2022expander,taylor2012,ling2019landscape,kassabov2021}.
+Additionally, characterizing the optimization landscape of non-convex functions is an active topic as well.
+Indeed, there is a significant body of work dedicated to studying of the optimization landscape of non-convex functions that often arise in machine learning and data science (e.g.~\cite{ge2016matrix,ge2017optimization}).
+Some works have directly connected these problems to the study of energy functions similar to the one addressed here~\cite{boumal2016nonconvex,ling2019landscape}.